 The Russian government has repeatedly denied its involvement in Ukrainian crisis and introduced a food embargo against EU countries in response.

-Posted by Jim W. Dean, Managing Editor on August 26, 2016, With 3417 Reads Filed under Foreign Policy, Government & Politics.
+Posted by Jim W. Dean, Managing Editor on August 26, 2016, With 3421 Reads Filed under Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.